mlabs-haskell/cardano-open-oracle-protocol/docs/00-design.md

 that the Oracle will sign.
 This includes:

 - fees that need to be paid, addresses for the payment,
-- expiration date of the information (ED) - a time period for which the Oracle guarantees that the provided information would not change,
+- time to expire (TTE) - a time period for which the Oracle guarantees that the provided information would not change,
 - the address at which the information will be posted,
 - time to live for the information (TTL).